 But if your deal size is between $10,000 to $100,000, it doesn’t make sense to randomly target a large number of people.
 That’s because closing big deals requires getting multiple stakeholders within the same organization to sign off.
 On average, B2B sales now require 5.4 people to formally sign off on each purchase.

-That means if you’re just using traditional digital advertising, you might be getting your ads in front of hundreds of people, but it’s likely that they’ll be at different companies and in different positions.
-That means that you won’t reach that threshold of five stakeholders and ultimatley you’ll end up wasting a lot of ad dollars.
+That means if you’re just using traditional digital advertising, you might be getting your ads in front of hundreds of people, but they’ll likely be at different companies and in different positions.
+That means that you won’t reach that threshold of five stakeholders and ultimately you’ll end up wasting a lot of ad dollars.

 Of course, it’s possible to close B2B deals using a traditional approach (most companies do), but it can put a much greater strain on your sales team and isn’t very efficient.

-Account based advertising allows you to target people within a certain company so that you can make sure your ads are being seen by the people you want them to be seen by.
-This, however, is only possible if you’re working with an ABM vendor who allows you to see engagement at both the account level and the contact level.
+Account-based advertising allows you to target people within a certain company so that you can make sure your ads are being seen by the people you want them to be seen by.
+However, this is only possible if you’re working with an ABM vendor who allows you to see engagement at both the account level and the contact level.

 By looking at the contact level data you can see whether you’ve interacted with enough influencers that are within your target account to have a better chance of closing the deal.